There is a number of utilities available for testing APIs. Some of them are covered in the following topics:

 //<YourHostName>:9443/store) in a Web browser.

-- The REST Client menu appears under the Tools menu at the top of the screen.
+- The REST Client menu appears under the Tools menu.
 Clicking it opens the REST client on a global level.

-- For example, shown below is how to invoke Google API using the REST Client.
+- For example, shown below is how the TwitterSearch API created in sample Access Twitter's Search Using an API can be invoked using the REST Client.

 The API URL takes the form